Balas perdidas: Background

 In 2015, Morat began to gain international attention as a result of their 2015 hit single "Mi Nuevo Vicio" in collaboration with Paulina Rubio.
-The single was certified a Platinum Record.
+The single was certified Platinum.

-In 2016, Morat released their first studio album Sobre el amor y sus efectos secundarios, continuing making waves in the Latin music scene.
-Morat obtained 4× Platinum Record as well as a Latin Grammy award nomination for "Cómo te atreves", and Golden Record for "Cuánto me duele", which are two singles of this album.
+In 2016, Morat released their first studio album Sobre el amor y sus efectos secundarios.
+The album was certified 4× Platinum and the band received a Latin Grammy award nomination for "Cómo te atreves".

 In 2017, Morat produced the single "Yo Contigo, Tú Conmigo (The Gong Gong Song)" in collaboration with Álvaro Soler as the theme music of Despicable Me 3.
 The single peaked at No.9 on Billboard on August 19, 2017 and won the "Song of the Year" award in LOS40 Music Awards 2017.

 Composition

-Juan Pablo Villamil, one of the four members, said that they wanted to "do some experimentation" in this album.
+Juan Pablo Villamil, one of the band's four members, said that they wanted to "do some experimentation" in this album.
 He described this album as "more of a solid album", saying that it is very different due to their recording experience in one trip to Los Angeles.
 He believed that in this album "there's more like one sound and it sounds more like an album", unlike the first album, which he thought "the songs sound very different one from another" as "it was recorded song by song throughout many years".

 In regards to "No se va", one of the singles in this album, Juan Pablo Villamil admitted that this song is "quite different from the others", describing it as "more of a dancing type of song".
 He said that they wanted to "do something more upbeat" in this song.